MVCoconut/coconut.ui/README.md

 ## Property Based Views

 The `Counter` we created is a **stateful** view.
 It is also what we'll call **property based** as opposed to **model based** views.
 The former renders "a bunch of properties" of an anonymous object, while the latter is underpinned by a coconut model (i.e. an object implementing `coconut.data.Model`).

-### Keys

-On occasion, views need to be recreated by their parent and because anonymous objects are, well, anonymous, coconut requires a bit of help to identify them to be able to associate the right anonymous object with the right property based view.
-This is done with keys:
+The main reason we want property based views is that they are more flexible in that rather than having to construct a specific model, the user may just configure the view directly through setting the required properties.
+Providing that flexibility leaves us with a bit of a problem though.
+Consider the following view for a moment:

 ```haxe
 class CounterList extends coconut.ui.View<{ title:String }> {